Thinking of Relocating?

 Cleveland State Community College.
 Dr. Bill Seymour, President; 3535 Adkisson Dr; 423-472-7141.
 Situated in the scenic corridor of hills and valleys of Southeast Tennessee, Cleveland State is located between Exits 25 and 27 on Interstate 75, 30 miles northeast of Chattanooga.
 The school is a comprehensive two-year community college operating within the governance of the Tennessee Board of Regents and approved by the Tennessee Higher Education Commission (THEC).
 Cleveland State is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate degrees, which are available in over 40 fields of study.

 Lee University.
 Dr. Paul Conn, President; 1120 Ocoee St NE; 800-533-9930 or 423-614-8000.
 Student-teacher ratio 18:1.
-Lee University is a private, comprehensive university offering over 100 baccalaureate degree programs within 50 majors with over 100 individual programs and accredited graduate programs in five areas of study.
+Lee University is a private, comprehensive university offering over 100 baccalaureate degree programs within 50 majors with over 100 individual programs and accredited graduate programs in five areas of study including an MBA program.
 Lee is emerging as a leader in higher education in the Southeast region and continues to be ranked in the “Top Tier” in the South by U.S. News & World Report (Comprehensive Medium-Size Universities).
 Since the year 2000, Lee has also been listed in the Princeton Review ranking of “Best Colleges” in the South.
 Over the past two decades, Lee has become one of the largest Christ-centered private institutions in Tennessee and the largest in the Appalachian College Association.
 The university is a fully accredited liberal arts institution.

-Tennessee Wesleyan College.
+Tennessee Wesleyan University.
 Dr. Harley Knowles, President; 204 E College St, Athens TN; 1-800-PICK-TWC or 423-745-7504.
 Founded in 1857, Tennessee Wesleyan College (TWC) is a four-year liberal arts institution associated with the Holston Conference of the United Methodist Church.
 TWC offers over 30 majors in its traditional day program.
 It also offers bachelor of science and bachelor of applied science degrees in general management and accounting in its evening program, designed for working adults.

 University of Tennessee at Chattanooga.
 423-425-4210.
 College of Business Administration.
 UTC’s College of Business Administration offers the only AACSB accredited Master of Business Administration (MBA) program in the Cleveland area.
 Professors travel to Cleveland once a week.
 The MBA program is designed to help potential as well as experienced managers improve their skills by learning in an application based teaching environment.